Former Vivendi boss to run France's Thales

 Vigneron faced attacks on his management and had struggled with the unions after an executive reshuffle in July.

-Levy graduated from France's top engineering school with a bias towards telecoms, but developed and maintained connections in defense after working for the space affiliate of Matra, the missile maker owned by Lagardere that later went on to found Airbus parent EADS.
+Levy graduated from France's top engineering school with a bias towards telecoms, but developed and maintained connections in defence after working for the space affiliate of Matra, the missile maker owned by Lagardere (LAGA.PA) that later went on to found Airbus parent EADS EAD.PA.

 At Vivendi, he gained experience in deal-making by helping sell assets to reduce debt and buy telecom units in Brazil and Morocco to fuel its subsequent overseas expansion.

-But Edelstenne sought to pre-empt any speculation that Levy would plunge into a grand merger of French aerospace and defense companies, something the industry has chatted about for months.
+But Edelstenne sought to pre-empt any speculation that Levy would plunge into a grand merger of French aerospace and defence companies, something the industry has chatted about for months.

-Laurent Dassault, a member of the family that controls the business-to-combat jet maker, was quoted in October as saying he supported a tie-up between French companies Dassault, Thales, Safran and Zodiac Aerospace.
+Laurent Dassault, a member of the family that controls the business-to-combat jet maker, was quoted in October as saying he supported a tie-up between French companies Dassault, Thales, Safran (SAF.PA) and Zodiac Aerospace (ZODC.PA).

 Without referring specifically to these remarks, Edelstenne told reporters: "I know this idea has come from somewhere.
 I have a piece of advice for you: Forget it."
 The 74-year-old will remain on the Dassault board after stepping down in January.